A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: Resilient Human-to-Robot Object Handovers

 \subsection{Experimental Protocol}

-We evaluated our controller in two experiments that cover a significant set of realistic scenarios.
+We evaluated our controller in two experiments that cover a significant set of realistic scenarios mainly focusing on variations in object poses that can occur during the handovers.
 Experiment I considers handover with different objects that are also moved by the user (translation and/or rotation) after the robot starts to reach them.
 This experiment evaluates the robot's resilience to changes in the expected grasping pose due to variable sizes and shapes of the objects and object movements, such that the robot can continue the handover process in the presence of unpredictable human hand motion.
 Experiment II looks into randomized robot starting poses and also extends the set of potential object movements to include complex sequences of movements at different times.
-These experiments are supplemented with a user study to evaluate the user experience in interacting with the robot, alongside the AR's feasibility for communication.
+These experiments are supplemented with a user study to evaluate the user experience in interacting with the robot, and the feasibility of the augmented reality for communication.

-In each experimental run, a person holds an object in the hand in a fixed predetermined position compatible with the grasping capability of a two-finger gripper (see Fig. \ref{fig:poses} for an example).
+In each experimental run, a person holds an object in the hand in a fixed, predetermined position compatible with the grasping capability of a two-finger gripper (see Fig. \ref{fig:poses} for an example).
 The robot's external enabling device is pressed to initiate the robot's movement.
-Each experimental run ends when the robot gripper closes its fingers on the object as we do not consider the post-handover phase.
+Subsequently, the person moves object to induce a change in its grasping pose that the robot needs to adapt to.
+Each experimental run ends when the gripper closes its fingers on the object, as we do not consider the post-handover phase.
 The handover is considered successful if the object is grasped successfully.
-When counting the failures, we discard any attempt that failed for reasons unrelated to the task.
-This excludes from the analysis failures due to communication loss in the system and to issues with the hand-tracking algorithm of the Meta Quest 3.
+We exclude from the analysis any experimental run that encountered communication loss in the system or corrupted hand-tracking algorithm of the Quest 3, regardless of its success.
+Hence, failures are counted when the robot cannot reach the final pose and fails to grasp the object (e.g., closing the fingers before reaching the final pose).